How to Choose the Best Website Heatmap Tool: Key Features and Top Picks for 2024

 Browsable heatmaps let you access pages behind logins and situational pages, and interact with the page as the heatmap is viewed.
 Pages behind logins are pages like account page, profile, and so on that require the user to log in.
 Situational pages are pages that are visible when a certain event is triggered.

+For instance, on an eCommerce website, the cart page may only be visible once one or more item/s are added to the cart.
 These are pages with dynamic URLs and are unique for each individual user.
 The inability to track visitor behavior patterns on these pages means a huge part of your heat mapping exercise is missing in action.

 Good website heatmap tools record behavior not just on the page level but on the element level as well.
-Tracking and recording clicks at the element level enable you to handle responsive web designs better and improves support on multiple devices of varying screen sizes and resolutions.
+Tracking and recording clicks at the element level enables you to handle responsive web designs better and improves support on multiple devices of varying screen sizes and resolutions.

 Make sure that the tool that you choose tracks clicks on hidden elements that are triggered by hover actions and click actions.
 These can be drop-down menus, collapsible navigation bars, and so on.
 The inability to track click and scroll behavior on these elements has the same effect as the inability to browse login and situational pages mentioned in the point above.